 Action Girl: Pam pulls a little Suddenly Always Knew That on this trope, suddenly revealing that she's an underground bare-knuckle boxer who can snap a man's neck and take a punch like a champ.
 She's even got the third stanza of "The Destruction of Sennacherib" tattooed on her back under 13 tally marks.
 Oh, and she drift-races against the Yakuza.

-Flanderization: Pam is reverse-flanderized, going from the tubby, unloved, and rather pathetic HR lady to a fight-clubbing sex goddess.
+Flanderization: Pam is reverse-flanderized, going from the tubby, unloved, and rather pathetic HR lady to a fight-clubbing sex goddess who drag races with the Yakuza.
 Come season 4 she ricochets back and forth between the two.

 Gasshole: Biggest one in the show.
 Pick an episode, any episode and chances are Pam will be burping and or farting.